 4(d) Rule for African Elephants

 On March 29, 2024, we published to the Federal Register Reading Room a final rule amending the 4(d) rule of the Endangered Species Act (ESA) to benefit African elephants.
-This final rule helps ensure imports of live African elephants into the U.S. contribute to enhancing conservation of the species in the wild and that live African elephants, captive in the U.S., are well cared for throughout their lifetimes.
+This final rule helps ensure imports of live African elephants and authorized imports of elephant trophies into the United States contribute to enhancing conservation of the species in the wild and that live African elephants, captive in the U.S., are well cared for throughout their lifetimes.
 Additionally, the rule increases efficiency of permit application evaluations and provides transparency on how we make permit determinations for imports of African elephants.

 Background